Beers15/storefront/README.md

 * A user will be able to know that when they add items to their cart, an item is removed from the overall stock so that no other users can purchase it

+### Phase 4 Checkout and Details Pages

+* Users will be able to see a full detail view of a product so that they can make a more informed choice about 'purchasing' it

+* Users will be able to view their full cart and initiate the checkout process so that I can 'purchase' their selected products and have them 'delivered'

 ------------

 ### Deployment